Every year you keep your old, inefficient dishwasher, you are also washing away your hard-earned money.

 So, how can you tell if a dishwasher is energy efficient?
 Here are some guidelines to help you find an energy efficient dishwasher that can save you money each year in your Atlanta-area home.

-The Energy Star logo tell you if a particular dishwasher has met the energy efficiency standards set by Energy Star.
+The Energy Star logo tells you if a particular dishwasher has met the energy efficiency standards set by Energy Star.

 This organization is a “joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy helping us all save money and protect the environment through energy efficient products and practices,” according to their website.